deviousasti/netshell/Readme.md

 ```
 There're default implementations of `help`, `exit` and `clear` in `CommandBase`.
 You can just inherit from it if you want to avoid writing your own.

-## Why use netshell?

-netshell was developed as a way for ops to have a simplified command-line interface into the application internals without having to know implementation details.
-Most of the methods you want to export are likely already written as part of tests.

-A great alternative for .NET applications is to use PowerShell, it allows for easy scripting of common tasks.
-Unfortunately, with PowerShell there are some significant hurdles:

-- Mix of scripts and assemblies, type loading issues
-- Async is difficult
-- Suggestions are non-trivial to implement
-- Porting existing C# code is tricky, especially when it uses [closures](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.scriptblock.getnewclosure?redirectedfrom=MSDN&view=pscore-6.2.0#System_Management_Automation_ScriptBlock_GetNewClosure)

 ## Submodules